Difference Between Lenovo ThinkCentre and HP ProDesk

 1. The HP ProDesk 400 G5 Mini, which was introduced in 2018, is the best option if you’re searching for a more contemporary desktop.
 The Lenovo ThinkCentre M72e Small is an older model that first went into production in 2012.

-2. The HP ProDesk 400 G5 Mini is the ideal option if you’re seeking a smaller form factor.
-It easily fit beneath your desk because it is smaller than the Lenovo ThinkCentre M72e Small.
+2. The HP ProDesk 400 G5 Mini is ideal if you’re seeking a smaller form factor.
+It easily fits beneath your desk because it is smaller than the Lenovo ThinkCentre M72e Small.

-3. The performance and efficiency of a CPU often increase with its generation.
-The HP ProDesk 400 G5 Mini is the better choice if your budget permits it because it uses a CPU of a more recent generation.
+3. The performance and efficiency of a CPU increase with its generation.
+The HP ProDesk 400 G5 Mini is the better choice if your budget permits it because it uses a more recent-generation CPU.
 This is not to imply that the Lenovo ThinkCentre M72e Small is poor; despite being an older model, it can still support very powerful CPUs.

 4. The faster 2666 MT/s RAM is used by the HP ProDesk 400 G5 Mini.
 The Lenovo ThinkCentre M72e Small can support RAM rates of up to 1600 MT/s, which makes it slower.
 Additionally, the HP ProDesk 400 G5 Mini is a better choice if you anticipate having a high RAM requirement because it can support 64 GB of RAM.
 The maximum memory available on the Lenovo ThinkCentre M72e Small is 16 GB.
 For the vast majority of users, this ought to be adequate most of the time.